-Candidates take sixty-one to sixty-six (61 to 66) semester hours in the University's core curriculum, nineteen (19) semester hours of professional education studies, and fifty-seven (57) hours in the elementary major field areas.
+Candidates take seventy six (76) semester hours in the University's core curriculum, twenty-eight (28) semester hours of professional education studies, and thirty-four (34) hours in the elementary major field areas.
 In the professional and elementary major field courses, there are many opportunities to work with children in diverse placements in schools in the tri-county area.